davenquinn/iPad-strat-tools/README.md

 ```

 Installation requires the `imagemagick` application to be available on your system,
-which can be tricky for windows users.
+which can be tricky for Windows users.
 ![Documentation for the *Wand* Python module](docs.wand-py.org/en/0.5.0/guide/install.html)
 may suggest ways to solve this issue.